 The Band-Pass filter uses a Fourier and inverse Fourier transformation to extract a cyclical component from a time series.
 It is particularly useful if our aim is to extract a pre-specified component.
-Figure 13-1 shows the results of the Band-Pass filter applied to the first difference of logarithm of CPI.
+Figure 10-1 shows the results of the Band-Pass filter applied to the first difference of logarithm of CPI.
 When a component with a cyclical period longer than six months or one year is extracted by this method, there still exist short-term variations because it contains some seasonal factors.
-However, when a component with a cyclical period longer than one and a half years is extracted, the filter eliminates seasonal variations and exhibits a smooth movement, which corresponds to the trend-cycle component.
-In this way, the Band-Pass filter can extract a trend-cycle component without seasonal adjustments.
-Basically, it can also extract a long-term trend component with a longer cyclical period, although the length of a time series and component is extracted by taking the moving average to a seasonally adjusted time series (by the X-12-ARIMA program).
+However, when a component with a cyclical period longer than 1.5 years is extracted, the filter eliminates seasonal variations and exhibits a smooth movement, which corresponds to the trend-cycle component.
+In this way, the Band-Pass filter can extract a long-term trend component with a longer cyclical period, although the length of a time series and an estimated error in the spectrum may limit the range of the band we can choose.

+21. The extraction ratio compares the size of an extracted component after filtering to the size before filtering for each cyclical period.
+In the case of the Henderson moving average, a long-term component is extracted by taking the moving average to a seasonally adjusted time series (by the X-12-ARIMA program).
 As a result, the extraction ratio is calculated as the square root of (power spectrum of the trend-cycle component)/(power spectrum of the seasonally adjusted time series).

-In this paper, we have concluded that the moving average with 23 terms is the best among the three cases (9, 13, 23 terms) that are automatically selected.
+22. In this paper, we have concluded that the moving average with 23 terms is the best among the three cases (9, 13, 23 terms) that are automatically selected.
 However, an option of the X-12-ARIMA program enables us to choose any odd number of terms.
 Therefore, there may be some number of terms that outperforms the case of 23 terms.

-An application of the Band-Pass filter to M2+CDs and IIP has produced similar results (Figures 13-2 and 13-3).
+23. An application of the Band-Pass filter to M2+CDs and IIP has produced similar results (figures 10-2 and 10-3).